 How AAQMS Will Improve Air Quality Modeling

-The development of MPAS-CMAQ as a configurable component in the AAQMS will be used to address limitations in traditional multiscale modeling systems, such as inconsistencies in process representations, chemical species mapping, and grid structures between the global and regional models.
+The development of MPAS-CMAQ as a configurable component in the AAQMS will help address limitations in traditional multiscale modeling systems, such as inconsistencies in process representations, chemical species mapping, and grid structures between the global and regional models.
 Currently, multiple grid nesting from hemispheric to local scales adds interpolation errors at every step of refinement.
-The MPAS-CMAQ modeling system will eliminate these interpolation errors to enable more robust examinations of the impacts of international transport on modulating background concentrations that interfere with attainment of the national ambient air quality standards (NAAQS) and continued progress towards regional haze goals.
-The AAQMS provides flexibility to the user to build a particular model configuration to study emerging air quality issues or air quality and climate interaction based on need and available resources.
+The MPAS-CMAQ modeling system will eliminate these interpolation errors and enable more robust examinations of the impacts of international transport on modulating background concentrations that interfere with attainment of the national ambient air quality standards (NAAQS) and continued progress towards regional haze goals.
+The AAQMS provides flexibility to the user to build a particular model configuration to study emerging air quality issues or air quality and climate interaction.

 How AAQMS Will be Used